-In addition to the more detailed cluster performance metrics, the Elasticsearch Service Console also includes a memory pressure indicator for each node in your cluster.
-This memory pressure indicator can also tell you when you need to think about upgrading to a larger cluster.
+In addition to the more detailed cluster performance metrics, the Elasticsearch Service Console also includes a JVM memory pressure indicator for each node in your cluster.
+This indicator can help you to determine when you need to upgrade to a larger cluster.

-The percentage number used in the memory pressure indicator is actually the fill rate of the old generation pool.
-If you want to know about why we chose this metric, see Understanding Memory Pressure.
+The percentage number used in the JVM memory pressure indicator is actually the fill rate of the old generation pool.
+For a detailed explanation of why this metric is used, see Understanding Memory Pressure.

-At 75% or less the indicator is grey and the garbage collector is idling.
-This means that there is likely some garbage among the allocated objects, but there is no way to tell until it reaches 75% and the collector starts.
-Above 75% the collections start and become more frequent as it approaches 100%.
+Below 75%, the JVM memory pressure indicator is grey and the garbage collector is idling.
+There is likely some garbage among the allocated objects, but there is no way to be certain until the pressure level reaches 75% and garbage collection starts.

-At 85% the indicator turns red.
-The instance is now not only close to running out of memory, but the likelihood of long garbage collection pauses is increased.
-Both of of these can harm the stability of your cluster and the integrity of your data.
-Unless you expect the load to drop soon, we recommend that you now upgrade the cluster.
-Even if you’re planning to optimize your memory usage, it could be wise to upgrade the cluster first.
-Not only will it give you more time, but also provide the cluster with more resources for applying the changes.
+When the JVM memory pressure indicator rises above 85%, the instance is now not only close to running out of memory, but also the likelihood of long garbage collection pauses is increased.
+This situation can reduce the stability of your cluster and the integrity of your data.
+Unless you expect the load to drop soon, we recommend that you upgrade to a larger cluster.
+Even if you’re planning to optimize your memory usage, it is best to upgrade the cluster first.
+Upgrading the cluster can give you more time to apply other changes, and also provides the cluster with more resource for when those changes are applied.